florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

     H_{\text{labor}} = f(W_{\text{airframe}},N,V_H,Q_m,F) \\
     C_{\text{labor (\$)}} = 2.0969 \cdot H_{\text{labor}} \cdot R_{\text{labor}} \cdot CPI_{\text{2012}}

-:math:`W_{\text{airframe}}` is the weight of airframe, :math:`N` is the number of aircraft predicted for a five-year-period, :math:`V_H` maximum cruise true airspeed in knots, :math:`Q_m` is the estimated aircraft production rate per month, and :math:`F`,detailed in :cite:`gudmundsson:2013`,is the combination of factors based on aircraft design specifications.
+:math:`W_{\text{airframe}}` is the weight of airframe, :math:`N` is the number of aircraft produced for a 5-year period, :math:`V_H` maximum cruise true airspeed in knots, :math:`Q_m` is the estimated aircraft production rate per month, and :math:`F` is the combination of factors based on aircraft design specifications detailed in :cite:`gudmundsson:2013`.

 Cost of development support
 ***************************
-Indirect development labor cost such as overheads,administration, logistics, human resources, facilities maintenance during the aircraft development.
+Indirect development labor cost such as overheads, administration, logistics, human resources, facilities maintenance during the aircraft development.
 As numerous types of labor are included, this cost can not be estimated with a fixed cost rate.

 .. math::